akkikiki/akkikiki.github.io/about.md

 title: About
 ---

 I am currently a search engineer at Amazon Japan and its subsidiary A9.com.
+My Japanese name is "藤沼祥成".

 My main interest is on Natural Language Processing.
 On the method side, I am intersted in unsupervised or semi-supervised learning, because it requires less human burden.
 On the application side, I am interested in cross-lingual processing such as Japanese or other Asian languages.
 Japanese (or Chinese, Korean, etc.) is an unsegmented language and this fact makes it difficult to tokenize (word segmentation and POS-tagging) when compared to English.